-By embracing faith in the Gohonzon and striving sincerely in Buddhist practice for oneself and others, anyone can realize the state of Buddhahood in this existence.
-This is the principle of "attaining Buddhahood in this lifetime."
+By embracing faith in the Gohonzon and striving sincerely in Buddhist practice for oneself and others, anyone can realise the state of Buddhahood in this existence.
+This is the principle of 'attaining Buddhahood in this lifetime'.

-"Practice for oneself" means to carry out Buddhist practice for one's own benefit.
-"Practice for others" means to teach and guide others to Buddhist practice so that they, too, can attain benefit.
-Specifically, "practice for oneself and others" indicates doing gongyo and chanting daimoku, Nam-myoho-renge-kyo, while also reaching out to talk with others about Buddhism, teaching and guiding them, and thereby propagating the Mystic Law.
+'Practice for oneself' means to carry out Buddhist practice for one's own benefit.
+'Practice for others' means to teach and guide others to Buddhist practice so that they, too, can attain benefit.
+Specifically, 'practice for oneself and others' indicates doing gongyo and chanting daimoku, Nam-myoho-renge-kyo, while also reaching out to talk with others about Buddhism, teaching and guiding them, and thereby propagating the Mystic Law.
 (A more detailed explanation appears in chapter 3.)

-Nichiren Daishonin wrote: "If votaries of the Lotus Sutra carry out religious practice as the sutra directs, then every one of them without exception will surely attain Buddhahood within his or her present lifetime.
-To cite an analogy, if one plants the fields in spring and summer, then, whether it be early or late, one is certain to reap a harvest within the year" ("The Doctrines of Three Thousand Realms in a Single Moment of Life," WND-2, 88).
+Nichiren Daishonin wrote: 'If votaries of the Lotus Sutra carry out religious practice as the sutra directs, then every one of them without exception will surely attain Buddhahood within his or her present lifetime.
+To cite an analogy, if one plants the fields in spring and summer, then, whether it be early or late, one is certain to reap a harvest within the year' (WND-2, 88).